 You should meet with your US high school before you leave and share the general curriculum guidelines of your host country with your guidance counselor and/or teachers.
 Please consult with them about the credits they will potentially grant you for the classes you take while abroad.

-Because the curriculum will vary by country, it is important that you arrange required classes required for your graduation, such as U.S. History, before or after your time abroad.
+Because the curriculum will vary by country, it is important that you arrange the required classes required for your graduation, such as U.S. History, before or after your time abroad.
 There are no guarantees that you can take certain classes at your host school.

-Greenheart Travel will be able to provide information about the general curriculum for your age level in your host country; however, in most cases you will not be able to sign up for specific courses until AFTER you have arrived in your host country.
+Greenheart Travel will be able to provide information about the general curriculum for your age level in your host country; however, in most cases, you will not be able to sign up for specific courses until AFTER you have arrived in your host country.